mrbeardy/react-playground/README.md

 * [Hangman](http://mrbeardy.github.io/react-playground/playground/games/hangman) - Your run-of-the-mill hangman game.

 ##### Misc
-* [Component Examples](playground/misc/component-examples) - This is examples of [re-usable UI components](plaground/common/components/) I was experimenting with.
+* [Component Examples](http://mrbeardy.github.io/react-playground/playground/misc/component-examples) - This is examples of [re-usable UI components](plaground/common/components/) I was experimenting with.

 ## Roadmap

 #### General

+* Think of a cleaner way to separate gh-pages related files from the main repo (*.gen.js).

 * Remove the live-reload scripts from the index.html pages and add support for a server.
 Only reason I'm not already using a server is because I've had performance troubles in the past with node.js servers, where the page seems to hang until I press refresh a bunch of times to kick it into action.
-Accessing the files through file:// also seems to be tons faster, because the browser isn't having to actually download anything, File I/O is much faster then Net traffic, even with a local server.
+Accessing the files through file:// also seems to be tons faster, because the browser isn't having to actually download anything, File I/O is much faster than Net traffic, even with a local server.

 * Alternative to above: Move the live-reload scripts into a common/ script that only runs through live-reload stuff if you're running locally.